asterisk/asterisk/README-SERIOUSLY.bestpractices.md

         Recognizing potential issues with certain classes of authorization
 * [Avoid Privilege Escalations]:
         Disable the ability to execute functions that may escalate privileges
+* [Important Security Considerations]:
+        More information on the Asterisk Wiki

 ## Additional Links